-Taught by world-class researchers, the course introduces you to key migration and mobility-related concepts, methods, and theories across the social sciences, and prepares you for careers in research or practical fields.
+Taught by leading researchers working across the world, the course introduces you to core migration and mobility-related concepts, methods, and theories drawn from across the social sciences and humanities.
+It offers a strong foundation for careers in research and practice.

 Course objectives

 Through the year, students review major debates and literatures on contemporary migration within the academy and public spheres.
-Esteemed and cutting edge scholars offer training in critical analysis and inquiry, enabling students to contribute novel perspectives to the study of human movement.
+Esteemed and cutting-edge scholars offer training in critical analysis and inquiry, enabling students to contribute novel perspectives to scholarly and policy debates.

 Applicants interested in progressing onto migration-related doctoral study are eligible to apply for an ESRC 1+3 Studentship which can provide four years of full funding.
 These studentships, previously only available for UK and EU students, are now also available to non-EU students.
 Visit the Fees and Funding page for more information.